jeffreyksmithjr/galapagos_nao/README.md

 Galápagos Nǎo is intended to allow for the exploration of these ideas about machine learning:
 * [Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution)-the learning of deep learning architectures
 * [Interactive evolution](https://en.wikipedia.org/wiki/Interactive_evolutionary_computation)-the use of human intelligence to guide evolution computation
-* [Continuous learning](http://continuousai.com/background/)-defining machine learning tasks to run idefinitely, while retaining learned knowledge
+* [Continual learning](http://continuousai.com/background/)-defining machine learning tasks to run idefinitely, while retaining learned knowledge
 * [Illumination algorithms](https://arxiv.org/abs/1504.04909)-algorithms that attempt to illuminate the properties of the feature space, rather than optimize for singular solutions

 From a programming perspective, it allows developers to explore: